-- Journalists must notify the Office of University Communications, or a school or institute campus media relations office, to obtain permission to come on to Stanford University property.
-Contact E.J.
-Miranda at email@example.com, or call 650-725-8396.
-Whenever possible, we request at least 24 hours’ notice.
+- Journalists must notify the Office of University Communications or a school or institute media relations office to obtain permission to come onto Stanford University property.
+Contact Luisa Rapport, University Communications External Communications, at email@example.com.
+Whenever possible, we request 24 hours’ notice.

 - Journalists must adhere to the university’s privacy policies.
-No one at Stanford can be filmed without his or her permission, except at public events to which the public and media have been invited.
+No one at Stanford can be filmed without their permission, except at public events to which the public and media have been invited.

 - In accordance with the university’s privacy policies, members of the media are prohibited from entering student residences or dining halls.
 Members of the media are prohibited in all residential areas of the university, including student residences and the surrounding faculty neighborhoods without prior permission from University Communications.

 - Journalists must obtain prior permission in order to film or photograph in any interior spaces on university property.
-This includes administration and office buildings, classrooms, laboratories and dining facilities.
+This includes administration and office buildings, classrooms, laboratories, libraries, and dining facilities.

-- Journalists are discouraged from doing “person-on-the-street” interviews at Stanford without assistance from Stanford Media Relations.
-Such interviews, including approaching students, faculty and staff members, are allowed only in White Plaza.
+- Journalists may not conduct “person-on-the-street” interviews at Stanford without assistance from Media Relations.
+Such interviews, including approaching students, faculty, and staff members, are allowed only in White Plaza.

 - Journalists working at Stanford are expected to carry appropriate credentials and should be prepared to produce them upon request by university staff.

-- News and professional film and photography are prohibited in the Main Quadrangle and Memorial Court (https://campus-map.stanford.edu).
-Stanford provides high-quality downloadable B-roll for members of the media seeking images of the university’s iconic areas (see below).
+- News and professional film and photography are prohibited in the Main Quadrangle and Memorial Court.

 News Service photo policy

-Photographs provided by the Stanford News Service are to be used – with appropriate credit – for editorial purposes only.
-Flopping, altering or otherwise embellishing these photos in any way that changes the photographs’ editorial content is prohibited.
+Photographs provided by the Stanford News Service are to be used, with appropriate credit, for editorial purposes only.
+Flopping, altering or otherwise embellishing the photos in any way that changes the photographs’ editorial content is prohibited.
 Images provided for Web use must be resized to low resolution.
 Permission is for one-time use only.
 Supplied image files must be deleted after use.

 Filming of b-roll, especially of the Main Quadrangle and other iconic areas of the university, is prohibited for privacy reasons and to avoid disruption of academic, research or residential life.
-Members of the media may request directions to download high-quality, university-produced b-roll of the Main Quadrangle and other iconic areas by contacting Gordon Gurley of Stanford Video at firstname.lastname@example.org
+Members of the media may request access to download high-quality, university-produced b-roll of the campus by contacting Gordon Gurley of Stanford Video at firstname.lastname@example.org.

 Stanford has broadcast studio facilities available to the news media on a first-come, first-served basis for interviewing faculty and staff.
-We have the capacity to transmit by VYVX fiber optic for television and by ISDN for radio for live broadcast feeds.
-For more information contact Stanford Video at (650) 725-0697.
+We have the capacity to transmit by the LTN Global Network for television and by ISDN and IP for radio for live broadcast feeds.
+For more information, contact Stanford Video at 650-725-4872.